Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 - User Subscribe functionality
 - Detail view of products
 - Login functionality in order to get in contact

-### User Stories

-#### User

-#### Site Owner

-5
+- Subscription service

 ## Design

 ### Design Choices

+### UX

 Website design was inspired by a variety of e-com websites, with the focus of the user having a clear goal.
 Every section is easy to understand, website flow is easy and navigation is intuative.
-Path to purchase is made as easy as possible
+Path to purchase is made as easy as possible.
+Design choices were minimal, stripping back the fancy animations.
+Less is more, but at the same time the layout and design was focused on finding a balance between the 'less is more' and appealing design.

 ### Kanban-Board

 A kanban board was utilised to set specific goals that would aid agile development!
-For a detailed view of my goals please find it following the link:
+All goals are subdivded into each respective epicFor a detailed view of my goals please find it following the link:
 <br>
 <a href="https://github.com/users/MaksimB96/projects/7">Kanban Overview</a>